CRE Due Diligence Playbook: Sophisticated Shops

 At what deal size does this playbook make economic sense?

-Where does environmental DD fit in this playbook?
+Where does environmental DD fit?